OData/v3ProtocolDocument/OData.markdown

 Even when the Service Operation when POST is required to invoke the ServiceOperation the Body of the Invoke Request SHOULD be empty.

-Any Parameter Values MUST be encoded into the Query part of the Request Uri, as individual Query string Name/Value pairs, where the Name is the Parameter Name and the Value is a UriLiteral representing the parameter value.
+Any Parameter Values MUST be encoded into the Query part of the Request URL, as individual Query string Name/Value pairs, where the Name is the Parameter Name and the Value is a URLLiteral representing the parameter value.

-NOTE: Because all Service Operation parameters must be primitive all Service Operation Parameter can be represented as UriLiterals.
+NOTE: Because all Service Operation parameters must be primitive all Service Operation Parameter can be represented as URLLiterals.

 For example given this ServiceOperation: